Everything defined with us

 7. Personal data security

-We take extensive technical and organizational measures to protect your personal data against loss, unauthorized access, unlawful processing or disclosure.
+We take appropriate technical and organizational measures (art.
+32 GDPR) to protect your personal data.
+We regularly test these measures for effectiveness.
 Some of the most important security measures we use include:

 • Two-factor authentication (2FA): We use two-factor authentication to access our systems.
 This means that, in addition to a password, an additional verification step, such as a code on your mobile device, is also required to gain access.